Mohammad-Hamzah/Gradely/README.md

 | 96631 | Mrs. Nasera        |
 +-------+--------------------+
 ```
 * The Password will be the first name followed by 'iisj'.
 Make sure first letter of name is uppercase.
-For eg. password for tid=10715 will be 'Aadiliisj'.
+For eg. password for tid=21023 will be 'Sainuddeeniisj'.
 * Please note that a teacher can update marks for students belonging to their class only.
 * To see data for all students, run the following command in MySQL Client: